-Get a Master's Degree in Informatics with a Specialisation in Intelligent Systems (IS)!
+Get a Master's Degree in Informatics, and learn about Intelligent Systems (IS)!

-A Master's in Computer Science, with a Focus on Artificial Intelligence.
+A Master's in Computer Science, with an introduction to Artificial Intelligence.

 Taught by award-winning

 experts of the Swiss AI Lab, IDSIA,

 Why Study Intelligent Systems?

 1. Bombastic Answer:

 Because IS will change the world more fundamentally than anything else - more on this below.

 Because top Information Technology (IT) companies (Apple, Google, many others)

 are eagerly seeking IS experts - more in the column to the right.